 NOTE: Contact tracing data is being collected at the direction of the HSE and will only be used for COVID-19 contact tracing.
-It will be retained for no longer than 4 weeks and will be accessed only if required for Contract Tracing purposes, see transparency notice.
+It will be retained for no longer than 4 weeks and will be accessed only if required for Contract Tracing purposes.

-Reminder: You should not attend for work if you have been advised to self-isolate, cocoon, have confirmed or suspected COVID-19 or its symptoms.
+Reminder: You should not attend for work if you have been advised to self-isolate, cocoon, have confirmed or suspected COVID-19 or its symptoms, or have been in close contact with someone with confirmed or suspected COVID-19.